Posted on

 Both are affordable, versatile, oven-safe, and compatible with all stovetops.
 They excel in searing and browning due to their dense, heat-retaining design.
 (Though cast iron is thicker and retains heat better).

-For cooking acidic foods, opt for enameled cast iron, which won’t react with acids like carbon steel or bare cast iron.
+For cooking acidic foods (or simply avoiding excess iron intake), opt for enameled cast iron, which won’t react with acids like carbon steel or bare cast iron.

-First Things First: How to Season Your Pan
+First Things First: How to Season Your Cast Iron Pan

 Before anything, always season your cast iron or carbon steel pan.
 (You do not season enameled pans.)